ADVERTISING CUT OFF FOR NEXT ISSUE 18 MAY 2022, 5 PM

 Full contact details of the person submitting the article (including telephone number) are a requirement before publication and will be included in the paper.
 If this is not provided the article will not be printed.

 All advertisements should also follow these same guidelines.
 Articles and advertisements need to be in on time.
 The cut off time and date is clear and not able to be extended.

+Our payment method is via direct deposit (electronic funds transfer) only.
 New advertisers must pay their invoice prior to advertising being printed.
 Regular advertisers invoices are payable in 7 days.
 Advertisers are requested to assist by paying promptly and are advised that further advertisements will not be printed if there is an outstanding payment due.